wp-plugins/mail-queues/readme.txt

 * Use in combination with other email newsletter, sending and formatting WordPress plug-ins
 * Reduces non-delivered mail due to invalid SPAM flagging or exceeding near or downstream provider sending/receiving limits

+More information can be found on our [web site](http://www.pyebrook.com/mail-queues).

 == Installation ==